 In his poem, “The Road Not Taken,” Robert Frost describes encountering a fork in the road.
 This becomes a metaphor for choices that we confront as we navigate the road of life.
 For college students, the opportunity to study French creates a fork in the road because it requires a commitment to encounter something “different.”
 Those who study a foreign language choose to embark on this exciting, transformative journey.

-There are many interesting career paths with a French major!
+There are many interesting career paths with a French minor!
 From working as a Peace Corps Volunteer, a high school French teacher, a business administrator in Paris, a professor of French, or even a lawyer, our alumni have found rewarding careers in a wide variety of fields!
-You will be prepared to work both domestically and abroad after completing the major.
+You will be prepared to work both domestically and abroad after completing the minor.

-In addition, students have the opportunity to join major-related clubs, like the French Club, and participate in events across campus like the international films series.
+In addition, students have the opportunity to join minor-related clubs, like the French Club, and participate in events across campus like the international films series.

-Through this major you will become a life-long learner by using French for both personal enjoyment and enrichment.
-Outcomes of the major not only include learning the language—reading, writing, speaking, but also the culture of the beautiful country of France.
-You will become a global citizen after being abroad and have a better of understanding of the culture having lived there.
-You will be considered a thrice-born intellectual—being born once in your country, then in France, and then back in your own.
+Through this minor you will become a life-long learner by using French for both personal enjoyment and enrichment.
+Outcomes of the minor not only include learning the language—reading, writing, speaking, but also the culture of the beautiful country of France.